Optimizer

 | Vectorized | |

-in the palette | on the schematic |
+in the palette |

 The optimizer block is intended for picking up such optimization parameters, that would satisfy the required values of optimization criteria